Coal Creek Parkway Culvert Replacement

 Relocation of complex utilities under the parkway requires the project to be done in two phases.
 (Routes graphic)

 The city will make every effort to minimize other potential delays for motorists using the parkway.
-However, drivers may not be able to avoid all potential impacts over the 18-month project timeline.
+However, drivers may not be able to avoid all potential impacts over the long project timeline.
 It is likely utility work unrelated to the bridge construction will be necessary.
 This could include city maintenance work, emergency repairs, and work by private utility companies.

 Bike Lane Changes